Back

 8. Successful Enterprise SaaS SEO Examples

 1. SEO has certainly helped a lot of startups grow into enterprise-scale websites.
-You have Buffer, an all-in-one social media toolkit that provides management and optimization services on all prominent social media platforms.
+You have Buffer, an all-in-one social media toolkit that provides management and optimization services on all prominent media platforms.
 Having started in 2012, Buffer has now hit the $18-million threshold in ARR (Annual Recurring Revenue) thanks to their brilliant SEO tactics.
-With a healthy following on social media and YouTube, Buffer transformed existing content into up-to-date ones.
-By repurposing old content or segregating it into multiple new ones, Buffer’s content strategy set quite a standard in the enterprise SaaS SEO space.
+With a healthy following on social platforms and YouTube, Buffer transformed existing content into up-to-date ones.
+By repurposing old content or segregating it into multiple new ones, Buffer’s content strategy set quite a standard in the enterprise SEO space.

-2. Is it possible to increase your website traffic by almost 50% in the span of just two years?
-That’s certainly feasible for smaller websites, but Hotjar was already an established SaaS brand when they achieved that growth rate.
+2. Is it possible to increase your website traffic by almost 50% in just two years?
+That’s certainly feasible for smaller websites, but Hotjar was already an established SaaS brand when it achieved that growth rate.
 Hotjar, a SaaS marketing automation tool that analyzes and monitors user behavior, used topic clustering and backlink building to enhance their reach on search engine results.
 This is a classic example of how off-page and technical SEO can boost a website’s visibility, but don’t get that wrong.
 Hotjar’s content was also top-notch.

 3. If we were to tell you that you can achieve a two million reach in just 12 months, would you think it is possible?
 Maybe you’re thinking no, but don’t tell that the Peanut App.
 An app that specializes in answering questions about fertility, pregnancy, motherhood, and menopause, Peanut App produced an organic traffic of 2.3 million visits within a year.
 They focused on relevant keywords where they did not have much competition.
-Then categorized posts into topic clusters that made it easier for their visitors to navigate through different pages.
+Then, they categorized posts into topic clusters that made it easier for their visitors to navigate through different pages.

 Or you can read one of our case studies: